yassinetb/yassinetb.github.io/_pages/mantras.md

 * When there is no way to know the truth, one must simply choose their own truth.
 [Anatomie d'une chute](https://www.allocine.fr/film/fichefilm_gen_cfilm=297303.html)
 * People whom are hyper socially competent - socialites - are a pain in the ass.
 Mastering a non-social-centric craft is a great testimony of intellectual honesty and integrity.
 * Greatness doesn't come from intelligence.
 It comes from character.
 And character comes with time and suffering.
 (Jensen Huang)
+* People often act as mirrors to yourself.
+Mirrors always have a form of distortion - some will be advantageous to your nose, some won't be.
+Stick to the right mirrors.